Sesame Beef

 2. Make the sauce: Whisk together the beef stock, brown sugar, sesame oil, soy sauce, rice vinegar, garlic, and ginger.

 3. Sear the beef: Toss the beef with flour or cornstarch, salt, and pepper.
-Make sure the beef is well coated with flour or cornstarch.
-Add some olive oil to an oven-safe pan, skillet, or Dutch oven until it's heated up medium-high to high heat.
-Add the steak to the pan in a single layer and sear it on both sides for about 1-2 minutes per side.
+Make sure the beef is well-coated with flour or cornstarch.
+Add some olive oil to an oven-safe pan, skillet, or Dutch oven until it's heated up to medium-high to high heat.
+Add the steak to the pan in a single layer and sear it on both sides.
 You may have to cook the steak in batches.
 Overcrowding the pan will cause the steak to simmer or boil and result in a tough steak.

 5. Garnish: Finish the dish with sesame seeds and green onions.

-Add vegetables: If you would like to add some broccoli, red peppers, or other vegetables to this dish, it's quite easy.
-After searing the beef, remove it from the pan and set aside.
+If you would like to add some broccoli, red peppers, or other vegetables to this dish, it's quite easy.
+After searing the beef, remove it from the pan and set it aside.
 Add the vegetables to the pan and cook on medium-high heat, stirring often, until tender-crisp.

 Ways to Serve Sesame Beef